KUTlime/LABTech-WPF-lecture/README.md

 - By implementation of `IDataErrorInfo`, `<TextBox Text="{Binding SomeProperty, ValidatesOnDataErrors=True}"/>`
 - By implementation of `INotifyDataErrorInfo`, no need to set anything, it is the default.
 Explicit set: `<TextBox Text="{Binding SomeProperty, ValidatesOnNotifyDataErrors=True}"/>`
 - A custom validation rule to data binding validation properties.
 Other ways does this behind the scene.
+- By setting: `ValidatesOnNotifyDataErrors=False` we turn off the validation errors on `UIElement`.

 ### Example of generic `INotifyDataErrorInfo` implementation